 - Take inventory of your assets and evaluate their criticality, failure modes, and compatibility with technology.

 - Establish a deadline for choosing and implementing a system.
 Outline your goals for the first 30, 60, and 90 days.

-- Consult your IT team about your facility’s ability to install on-premise or cloud-based software.
+- Consult your internal teams with respect to your in-house capabilities to install a cloud-based software.

 Which CMMS is best suited to your business needs?

 You should have a better idea of what you want in a CMMS by now.
 At this point, you can rule out any options that are not financially feasible and decide whether on-premise or cloud-based is the best fit for you.
-If you lack the resources to implement an on-premise solution, such as in-house IT support, remove it from your list.
+If you do not have in-house capabilities to implement the solution, do not go further with that option.

 Understanding the true cost of a CMMS